repolho/has_char/README.md

 has_char
 ========

-Small tool to determine whether a certain font contains a certain characters.
+Small tool to determine whether a certain font contains certain characters.
 Usage is:

     ./has_char font_name < characters_to_be_tested.txt